Generic Name: amphetamine and dextroamphetamine (am FET a meen and DEX troe am FET a meen)

 Taking this medicine during pregnancy can cause premature birth, low birth weight, or withdrawal symptoms in the newborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Amphetamine and dextroamphetamine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using this medicine.

 How should I take amphetamine and dextroamphetamine?